kand/mantisshrimp/readme.md

 TODOS
 - use persistent data store to retain analysis
+	- need to have unique fields
+	- check if terms are in db before running geocoding
 - implement a web service wrapper for engine
 - implement a term scoring engine, based on Bayes
 - implement heatmap with web service integration allowing for user interaction